Review and road test of the Ford Mondeo Estate

 Ten Second Review of the Ford Mondeo Estate

 The ideal estate car is one that offers excellent utility but doesn't penalise you for it with poor refinement and soggy handling.
 Ford were mindful of this when developing the MK4 model Mondeo estate, a car which not only drives well but also looks a good deal sleeker than most boxy estate contenders.
+Here's the improved version.

 Estate car buyers tend to be a very sane bunch, unswayed by the latest fads.
 Rather, they value practicality and, more often than not, their choice of car is meticulously researched.
 'Function first' is a motto that tends to reward smart engineering and sound design and it's the reason why Ford's Mondeo estate has always been a strong seller.
 With the fourth generation Mondeo line-up, this station wagon variant has been matching its hatchback stablemate in terms of overall sales.

 It isn't hard to see why.
 Take a tape measure to the Mondeo estate and you'll realise that this is one of the biggest vehicles Ford imports to the UK - certainly up there with the large S-MAX and Galaxy seven-seat people carriers.
 That means plenty of space in the back for the sort of gear your family needs.
 Even if your requirements don't involve kids but a gear-intensive hobby, the Mondeo estate could be exactly what you're looking for.
+Especially in this improved form.

 If Ford could make this estate version drive much like the five-door hatch, it would have a winner on its hands.
 Guess what?
 It does.
 There's a reassuringly polished feel here that's usually the preserve of far more expensive cars - and the same excellent refinement at speed.
 Low profile roof rails help cut the wind roar that many estate cars suffer from and the cabin is well insulated from road noise with no booming apparent from the big box at the back.
 Handling is safe and assured, but the Mondeo estate never completely disguises its size and you might need to pass up some smaller parking spaces.
 On the plus side, rear visibility is notably better than that of the high-rumped five-door hatch.

-The 150PS and 180PS diesels are available with Ford's Intelligent All-Wheel Drive system, which offers a seamless transition between front-wheel drive and all-wheel-drive performance to automatically enhance traction and road-holding when needed.
+The 150PS and 190PS diesels are available with Ford's Intelligent All-Wheel Drive system, which offers a seamless transition between front-wheel drive and all-wheel-drive performance to automatically enhance traction and road-holding when needed.
 The Mondeo's also the first model for Europe to be built on Ford's global CD-segment platform, which debuts Ford's integral link rear suspension.
 The all-new platform and body structure combination delivers 10 per cent more torsional stiffness than the outgoing model and the Mondeo also gets electrically-assisted power steering for the first time with variable weighting.
 More importantly, road noise reductions of around three decibels in the rear and two decibels in the front have been achieved.

 Design and Build

 There aren't too many estate cars that look remotely sexy but if you choose your specification wisely, the latest Mondeo estate does a better impression than most.
 Decent alloys are key, as is the right metallic paint finish.
+Ford has subtly updated the look of this fourth generation Mondeo Estate, revising the upper and lower front grille, re-styling the bumpers, introducing more stylish 'C'-shaped tail lights and incorporating fresh fog light and LED daytime running light designs.
+As before, this station wagon version is order-able with a retractable panoramic glass roof.

 Out back, you'll notice that the huge - and very heavy - tailgate bisects the light pods, giving a really broad loading bay.
 It comes right down to bumper level too, so it's relatively easy to get heavy items in and out.
 Total capacity, as ever, depends upon whether you want a full-sized spare wheel or the potential roadside hassle of a mini-spare or, even worse, one of those tyre-inflatory 'instant mobility systems'.
 Do without a wheel and as much as 525-litres is on offer.
 Once everything's flat, there's up to 1,650-litres of total fresh air on offer.
 If you want the peace of mind of a full-sized fifth wheel, you'll need to subtract around 100-litres from each of those figures.